kshitizsaini113/Data-Structure-and-Algorithms/1. Some Essential Concepts/Structure.md

 }
 ```

-For defining a variable of structure type we need to follow following insede main
+For defining a variable of structure type we need to follow following inside main
 ```
 struct structure_name variable_name;
 ```